pyTooling/pyTooling/doc/index.rst

 Decorators
 ==========

-* :ref:`Abstract Methods <META/Abstract>`
+* :ref:`META/Abstract`

-  * Methods marked with :func:`~pyTooling.MetaClasses.abstractmethod` are abstract and need to be overwritten in a derived class. |br|
+  * Methods marked with :ref:`DECO/AbstractMethod` are abstract and need to be overwritten in a derived class. |br|
     An *abstract method* might be called from the overwriting method.
-  * Methods marked with :func:`~pyTooling.MetaClasses.mustoverride` are abstract and need to be overridden in a derived class. |br|
+  * Methods marked with :ref:`DECO/MustOverride` are abstract and need to be overridden in a derived class. |br|
     It's not allowed to call a *mustoverride method*.

+* :ref:`DECO/DataAccess`

+  * :ref:`DECO/readonly`
-* :ref:`Documentation <DECO/Documentation>`
+  * :ref:`DECO/classproperty`

-  * Copy the doc-string from given base-class via :class:`~pyTooling.Decorators.InheritDocString`.

-* :ref:`Visibility <DECO/Visibility>`
+* :ref:`DECO/Documentation`

-  * Register the given function or class as publicly accessible in a module via :class:`~pyTooling.Decorators.export`.
+  * Register the given function or class as publicly accessible in a module via :ref:`DECO/export`. |br|
+    This is also used by Sphinx extensions to (auto-)document public module members.
+  * Copy the doc-string from given base-class via :ref:`DECO/InheritDocString`.

+* :ref:`DECO/Misc`

+  * The :ref:`DECO/notimplemented` decorator replaces a callable (function or method) with a callable raising a :exc:`NotImplementedError`.
+The original code gets unreachable.
+  * If a callable gets replaced or wrapped by a e.g. a decorator, the :ref:`DECO/OriginalFunction` decorator can be used to preserve a reference to the original callable.

 Exceptions